 - Don't try to cram too much information on your yard sale signs.
 This isn't the time to list each piece of merchandise.
 Remember that motorists have to read the signs from moving cars.
 Limit the information to the basics.

 - Don't write your signs with a skinny-tipped marker or print them with fancy, curving fonts.
 They won't be legible unless the reader is standing right in front of them.

 - Don't nail or staple your signs to utility poles or affix them to traffic signs if it's prohibited in your city.
 One fine for violating an ordinance can wipe out your yard sale profits.

 - Don't place yard sale signs on private property without permission from the owner.
 At best, they'll disappear.

 - Don't put out your signs the day before the sale.
 Some shoppers follow the arrows without reading the details.

 - Don't leave your yard sale signs up after the sale ends.
-It's rude.
 Outdated signs are confusing to shoppers, and they turn into a soggy mess when it rains.
-Once your sale ends, those signs are just litter.

 - Do list your yard sale ad in the appropriate classified sections of both Craigslist and your local newspaper, including both the newspaper's print and online listings.
 Old-school shoppers may depend on newspaper listings, and the computer-savvy crowd probably uses Craigslist.
 Additionally, yard sale apps for smartphones may aggregate from one or the other.